l0psec/arm64_macOS_Syscalls/README.md

 - Print machine uuid
 - Remove extended attribute

-This is still a work in progress so I plan on adding more along with ES Event Type mappings.
+This is still a work in progress so I plan on adding more along with more ES Event Type mappings.

-# Instructions to build the example arm code
+# Instructions to build the example arm64 code

 **STEP ONE:**
 Download the .s file of choice.